MurtadhaInit/dotfiles/Notes.md

   - Add beneath the first commented line: `auth sufficient pam_tid.so`
   - Careful not to misspell anything cause that will break `sudo`!
   - Also, this seems to go back to default after a system update!

-- Find a way (or make sure) to discard any changes made automatically to the ZSH config files during the installation of packages or apps (e.g. Anaconda adding its load scripts...etc).

 - Explore changing Anaconda configurations with .condarc and adding it to .dotfiles